evprado849/cse15l-lab-reports/lab-report-2-week-4.md

 * Symptom: Faulty behavior that you can see
 * Failure-Inducing Input: Input from user that causes bugs and symptoms to show.

-**Relationship with Bug, Symptom, and Failure Input in MarkdownParse.java:**
+**Relationship with Bug, Symptom, and Failure Input in MarkdownParse.java & MarkdownParseTest.java:**
 * Failure-inducing Input: If the user was to input this README.md file, it will cause a failure.
 * Bug: When the program takes the user input on command line, it doesn't have any content for getLinks to be called upon:
 ![image](https://user-images.githubusercontent.com/103149284/166155310-117eaf5d-94a9-4ba3-96f6-6957b3921acb.png)